 Investments for the District, except for certain investment pools and non-negotiable certificates of deposits, are reported at fair value.
-The investment pools operate in accordance with appropriate state laws and regulations and are reported at amortized cost or net asset value; i.e. fair value.
+The investment pools operate in accordance with appropriate state laws and regulations and are reported at amortized cost or fair value.
 Non-negotiable certificates of deposit are reported at cost.